BOISE STATE UNIVERSITY

 - An undergraduate major in English teaching whose completion results in Idaho teaching certification in English language arts for grades 6-12.
 For information and advice regarding the Undergraduate English Teaching Program, requirements, course recommendations, entrance requirements, and teaching blocks including student teaching, click on: “Undergraduate Majors” in the navigation column.

-- Pathways for students who already have a Bachelor’s degree to earn Idaho teaching certification in English language arts for grades 6-12.
+- Pathways for students who have already earned a Bachelor’s degree to earn Idaho teaching certification in English language arts for grades 6-12.
 For information and advice regarding Post-Baccalaureate certification requirements, course recommendations, entrance requirements, and the teaching blocks including student teaching, click on: “Post-Baccalaureate Certification” in the navigation column.

-The Boise State University English Education program is housed in the Department of English, Liberal Arts Building room 230.
+The Boise State University English Education program is housed in the Department of English, whose office is in the Liberal Arts Building room 230.

 On this page you can read: